Email Marketing for Dentists: An In-Depth Look at Strategies for Dentists

 When you write a marketing email, pare the content down to its most essential information.
 Then, make sure to include images and plenty of white space to make it easy to read.

 Today’s dental patients are savvy, and they know an overblown claim when they read one.
-One of the best ways to overcome your subscribers’ doubts about your claims is to be specific.
+One of the most effective ways to address your subscribers’ doubts about your claims is to be specific.

 For example:

-Here are some of the most important considerations for HIPAA-compliant email marketing for dentists.
+Here are some key considerations for HIPAA-compliant email marketing for dentists.

-- All email sent to existing patients should be encrypted.
+1. All emails sent to existing patients should be encrypted.

-- Your list may not be segmented in any way that reveals a patients Protected Health Information.
-That means you should not include the patient’s name in a subject line, or segment your list according to treatment types, medications, or any other information that might put a patient’s privacy at risk.
+2. Your list may not be segmented in any way that reveals a patient's Protected Health Information.
+This means you should not include the patient’s name in the subject line, or segment your list according to treatment types, medications, or any other information that might compromise a patient’s privacy.

-- Use a HIPAA-compliant email solution.
-Any reputable dental practice management software is HIPAA compliant and many include email automation.
+5. Use a HIPAA-compliant email solution.
+Any reputable dental practice management software is HIPAA compliant, and many also include email automation features.
 If you choose to partner with an outside company, it’s your responsibility to make sure a signed Business Associate Agreement (BAA) is in place.

 Protecting your patients’ privacy should be your priority whenever you send a marketing email.
 If you keep that in mind, you won’t need to worry about non-compliance.